jarodlam/cookbook/content/recipes/lo-mai-gai.md

 * Salt
 * Lup chong
 * Glutinous rice
+* Equal volume of water to rice
 * Small chicken thigh strips

-## Method
+## Method (Bessemer version)
-1. Soak glutinous rice in equal part water for at least 2 hours.
+1. Soak glutinous rice in water for at least 2 hours.
 2. Heat pan on medium.
-Stir-fry all ingredients except rice until fragrant.
+Stir-fry all ingredients separately except rice until fragrant, then add all back to the pan.
 3. Add rice and mix well.
-Add half amount of liquid and cover with vent open.
+Add half amount of water and cover with vent open.
-4. When steam appears, add the rest of liquid and cover until cooked.
+4. When steam appears, add the rest of water and cover until cooked.